artontray/screenshot-frontend/README.md

 |:-------:|:--------|:--------|
 | As a Site User | I can Unlike a Public Screenshot from other User | &check; |

-Each Public screenshot have a dedicated area for Likes simbolized by a Heart icon.
-Clicking on it will have Like or Unlike the screenshot depending the previous status.
+There is a specific section designated for Likes on every public screenshot, which is represented by a Heart icon.
+By clicking on the Heart icon, you can either add a Like to the screenshot or remove a previously added Like, depending on its current status.

 ![UserStory](./src/assets/readme/story40.png)